 Jason Hainsworth, San Francisco Conservatory of Music

 Richie Hawley, Shepherd School of Music at Rice University

 Alexander Korsantia, New England Conservatory

-Timothy McAllister, PRISM Quartet, School of Music, Theatre & Dance at University of Michigan
+Timothy McAllister, Soprano Saxophone, PRISM Quartet; Instructor of Saxophone, University of Michigan

 Otis Murphy, Jacobs School of Music at Indiana University